preetimaurya2/pandas-/README.md

 11. Most of the bookings were of non deposit type.
 12. Maximum % of bookers were Transient type customers.
 13. Most of bookings were from Online TA

+**AIRLINES DATA ANALYSIS AND VISUALIZATION**

+**SUMMARY**
+1. There were total 12 airlines in which "Jet Airways Airlines" had the highest number of flights whereas "Trujet Airlines" had the lowest number of flights.
+2. 42.46% (max)of all flights take off from "Delhi" and 3.56%(min) take off from "chennai"
+3. 42.47% (max) of all flights destination was "Cochin" where "kolkata" had min%(3.57%) of landed flights.
+4. Most of the flights departed at "6:55 pm"
+5. "7:00pm" had the highest frequency of the flights arrival.
+6. The duration of most of the flights were "2h 50m"
+7. Most of the flight were 1 stop flights
+8. 18.55% of all flights did not include IN FLIGHTS MEALS.
+9. 2.99% of total flights did not include CHECK IN BAGGAGE
+10. The "Jet Airways Airline" that had the most expensive fare(Rs.
+79512) and that flight headed from "Banglore to Mumbai to New Delhi" whereas the "SpiceJet Airlines" that had cheapest fare(1759) and that flights headed from "Mumbai to Hyderabad".